MAG Silver (NYSE:MAG) Stock Rating Upgraded by StockNews.com

-MAG Silver (NYSE:MAG – Get Rating) was upgraded by research analysts at StockNews.com to a “sell” rating in a research note issued on Monday.
+MAG Silver (NYSE:MAG – Free Report) was upgraded by StockNews.com to a “sell” rating in a report issued on Thursday.

-MAG Silver (NYSE:MAG – Get Rating) last issued its quarterly earnings results on Monday, March 27th.
-The company reported ($0.01) earnings per share for the quarter, missing analysts’ consensus estimates of $0.05 by ($0.06).
-As a group, equities analysts expect that MAG Silver will post 0.78 earnings per share for the current year.
+MAG Silver (NYSE:MAG – Free Report) last released its earnings results on Wednesday, May 10th.
+The company reported $0.05 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.06 by ($0.01).
+On average, equities research analysts expect that MAG Silver will post 0.78 EPS for the current year.

 About MAG Silver